| Go to the first, previous, next, last section, table of contents.

 of the following flags in very special circumstances:

-NULL if the connection was unsuccessful.
+A MYSQL*connection handle if the connection was successful.NULLif the connection was unsuccessful.
 For a successful connection,

 the return value is the same as the value of the first parameter, unless you